New Hope-like Canal in Region Five to open up 55,000 acres of new lands for farmers - Guyana Chronicle

 —President Ali announces

-President Irfaan Ali has announced that the soon-to-be-constructed New Hope Canal, in Region Five, will unlock some 55,000 acres of new agricultural land for farmers.
+PRESIDENT Irfaan Ali has announced that the soon-to-be-constructed New Hope-like Canal, in Region Five, will unlock some 55,000 acres of new agricultural lands for farmers.

-Speaking to residents during a land titling exercise at Rosignal on Friday, the President said the investment will significantly improve drainage across approximately 186,000 acres of existing agricultural lands between Mahaica and Abary.
+Speaking to residents during a land-titling exercise at Rosignol on Friday, the President said the investment will significantly improve drainage across approximately 186,000 acres of existing agricultural lands between Mahaica and Abary.

 Of this, about 66,000 acres from Mahaica to Mahaicony and a further 120,000 acres from Mahaicony to Abary will directly benefit from enhanced drainage and irrigation infrastructure.